G-Lafon/BeeVR/Doc/readme.md

 ![Load To List](/Doc/img/load_stims.png)

-For the picture 400x400 pixels works well with the default settings.
+For the texture a 400x400 pixels image works well with the default settings.
 If you only want one stimulus you can load one normal texture and one transparent one, and then click **Ignore This** to keep the transparent object from triggering a choice.

 ![Ignore This](/Doc/img/ignored_stim.png)